Nyx0uf/qlImageSize/README.md

 This is a **QuickLook** plugin for OS X *10.8+* to display the dimensions of an image and its file size in the title bar.

-For more detailed and technical informations see my [blog post about it](http://www.cocoaintheshell.com/2012/02/quicklook-images-dimensions/ "Images dimensions in QuickLook").
+For more detailed and technical informations see my [blog post about it](http://cocoaintheshell.com/2012/02/quicklook-images-dimensions/ "Images dimensions in QuickLook").

-This plugin also displays non-standard image formats like :
+This plugin can also preview and generate Finder thumbnails for unsupported images formats like :

 - [WebP](https://developers.google.com/speed/webp/ "WebP")
 - [Portable Pixmap](http://en.wikipedia.org/wiki/Netpbm_format "Netpbm")